db343/Truthlytics/README.md

 # Truthlytics
-A new model for journalism in the 21st century
+Reimagining Trust in Journalism in the 21st Century